reStrike-d-o-o/reStrike_VTA_Cursor/docs/README.md

 # reStrike VTA Documentation

+> **Note:** All architecture, onboarding, and coding conventions are defined in .cursor/rules/context.mdc (single source of truth).
+Project is Windows-only; Docker/devcontainer is fully removed.
+All onboarding, build, and documentation reference Windows-native setup only.

 Welcome to the reStrike VTA project documentation.
 This directory contains comprehensive documentation organized by category for easy navigation and maintenance.

 ## 🚀 **PROJECT STATUS: 99% COMPLETE - PRODUCTION READY**